qhuyduong/AMDMicrophone/README.md

 ## What's not working?
 * Some minor noise
-* Other CPU variants than Renoir, such as Raven/Raven2/Fire Flight/Van Gogh.
+* Other CPU variants than Renoir, such as Raven/Raven2/Fire Flight/Van Gogh/Yellow Carp.
 Please open issues if you want support.

 ## Prerequisites
 ### Disable SIP